 Flags are our endless travel companion offshore.
 They transmit a signal or a message that we boaters need to decipher to ensure smooth cruising.
 They indirectly say something about us and our ongoing maritime activities.

 Similarly, personalized boat flags can help authorities track us down if something happens to us in the open water.
 Hence, prompt rescue operations are possible.

 The best boat flags can mitigate long-distance communication problems between sailors.
-Getting lost in the ocean is worrisome, but thanks to the nautical flags, we can always find our way back home.
+Getting lost in the ocean is worrisome, but thanks to the nautical flags and boat compass, we can always find our way back home.